 Getting your trucking insurance policy from a local agent is extremely important.
-Dealing with a local agency that you can sit face to face with can be very helpful when you are dealing the complications of commercial auto insurance.
-The trucking industry is complicated.
-Insurance for commercial trucking is no different.
+Customers tell us that “finding truck insurance near me” is not easy to find.
+The main reason for this is because the trucking industry is complicated.
+Most of them had been insured with an agent or call center across the country.
+Dealing with a local agency that you can sit face to face with can be very helpful though when you are dealing the complications and claims situations.

 Commercial trucks can include any of the following types of businesses: